dbean23/my-git-project/README.md

 # This is my Git Project

-> My code for the Git Project
+> My scary merge conflict code

 ##I'm in the feature branch